• Recipe Index

 • Swap broccoli for asparagus.
 Chop it up small and use an equal amount.

 • Try another cheese.
 I mentioned that Gorgonzola is a good alternative to Stilton, but feel free to play around with other cheeses as well.
-Even a basic cheddar would be good.
+Even a basic cheddar would be a good choice.

 • Swap out the cream for milk if you're looking to save a few calories.
 But honestly, I'm not sure it's worth the sacrifice in flavor and creaminess.
 I find that half and half is a good compromise.
 If you don't already have half and half, use half cream and half milk in the recipe.